rafaelmagic/home-assistant-autohotkey/README.md

 Paste this code:

-#Requires AutoHotkey v2.0
+'#Requires AutoHotkey v2.0

-MsgBox "✅ AutoHotkey v2 is working!"
+MsgBox "✅ AutoHotkey v2 is working!"'

 Save it as test.ahk on your desktop